wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 # Expanding the tech grants definition

-We extend the 'tech' grant definition to include non-UK and non-health 'tech' we need to retag some of the training data.
+We extended our 'tech' grant definition to include non-UK and non-health 'tech'.
+Because of this we needed to retag some of the training data, and retrain and analyse the model.

-We:
+In this document we will explain our procedure and results for:
-1. Retag data points previously classified as not-tech.
+1. Retagging data points previously classified as not-tech.
-2. Check whether the old model works well enough on the newly updated data.
+2. How well does the previous model work on the newly updated data.
 3. Retrain an ensemble model with the newly updated training data.
-4. Look at differences between the old and new models.
+4. Differences between the old and new models.
+5. Performance analysis of the new model.

 ## Summary